The Best Logos of the 1980s

 Apple Logo

-The Apple logo from the 1980s, now replaced with a more minimalist, single-color design, nevertheless encapsulates the quintessence of the decade’s design aesthetics.
+Apple’s 1980s logo, which today has been replaced by a more minimalist monochromatic design.
 This rainbow-colored version of the logo remains an iconic symbol of the era.

-The logo was a redesign by Landor & Associates, an adaptation of a similar design created by Rob Janoff in 1977.
-The design has stood the test of time and is a classic representation of minimalistic perfection in logo design.
+The logo was designed by Landor & Associates and is an adaptation of a similar design created by Rob Yanoff in 1977.
+This design has stood the test of time and is a classic embodiment of minimalist excellence in logo design.

-The emblem consists of two simple shapes – an apple and a leaf; the design is deceptively simple.
-The distinctive bite taken out of the apple, a feature included to distinguish it from a cherry, adds to the logo’s uniqueness.
-The leaf mirrors the shape of the apple, creating a harmonious symmetry.
+The emblem consists of two simple shapes—an apple and a leaf—and its design is deceptively simple.
+The uniqueness of the emblem is given by a characteristic overbite above the apple, made to distinguish it from the cherry.
+The leaf follows the shape of the apple, creating a harmonious symmetry.

-While unverified, there is an enduring myth associated with the logo.
-The bite from the apple allegedly pays homage to Alan Turing, often referred to as the father of modern computing.
-Persecuted for his homosexuality, Turing tragically took his own life by consuming an apple laced with cyanide.
-Whether true or not, this tale lends a potentially poignant symbolism to the logo.
+There is an unproven myth associated with this logo.
+The bite of the apple supposedly pays homage to Alan Turing, often called the father of modern computing.
+Persecuted for his homosexuality, Turing tragically committed suicide by eating an apple filled with cyanide.
+Whether true or not, this story gives the logo a potentially poignant symbolism.

 AT&T